-- (2) Basis and method of valuation for derivatives Stated based on the fair value method. - (3) Basis and method of valuation for inventories i) Property, plant and equipment (excluding leased assets)

-Stated at the lower of cost as determined by the average cost method.
-(Balance sheet amounts are measured at the lower of cost or net selling value.)
+- (2) Basis and method of valuation for derivatives Stated based on the fair value method. - (3) Basis and method of valuation for inventoriesStated at cost as determined by the average cost method.(Balance sheet amounts are measured at the lower of cost or net selling value.)